-Shift the transmission to a low gear before starting down the grade.
+Shift the transmission to a low gear based on the steepness of the grade, weather, road conditions and your load before starting down the grade.
 Do not try to downshift after your speed has already built up.
 You will not be able to shift into a lower gear.
 You may not even be able to get back into any gear and all engine braking effect will be lost.
 Forcing an automatic transmission into a lower gear at high speed could damage the transmission and also lead to loss of all engine braking effect.

 With older trucks, a rule for choosing gears is to use the same gear going down a hill that you would need to climb the hill.
 However, new trucks have low friction parts and streamlined shapes for fuel economy.
 They may also have more powerful engines.
 This means they can go up hills in higher gears and have less friction and air drag to hold them back going down hills.
 For that reason, drivers of modern trucks may have to use lower gears going down a hill than would be required to go up the hill.
 You should know what is right for your vehicle.

-2.16.3 - Brake Fading or Failure
+2.16.3 BRAKE FADING OR FAILURE

 Brakes are designed so brake shoes or pads rub against the brake drum or disks to slow the vehicle.
 Braking creates heat, but brakes are designed to take a lot of heat.
 However, brakes can fade or fail from excessive heat caused by using them too much and not relying on the engine braking effect.

 Brake fade is also affected by adjustment.
 To safely control a vehicle, every brake must do its share of the work.
 Brakes out of adjustment will stop doing their share before those that are in adjustment.
-The other brakes can then overheat and fade, and there will not be enough braking available to control the vehicle.
+The other brakes can then overheat and fade and there will not be enough braking available to control the vehicle.
 Brakes can get out of adjustment quickly, especially when they are used a lot; also, brake linings wear faster when they are hot.
 Therefore, brake adjustment must be checked frequently.

-2.16.4 - Proper Braking Technique
+2.16.4 PROPER BRAKING TECHNIQUE

-Remember.
-The use of brakes on a long and/or steep downgrade is only a supplement to the braking effect of the engine.
-Once the vehicle is in the proper low gear, the following are the proper braking techniques:
+Remember: The use of brakes on a long and/or steep downgrade is only a supplement to the braking effect of the engine.
+Once the vehicle is in the proper low gear, the following is a proper braking technique:

-Apply the brakes just hard enough to feel a definite slowdown.

-When your speed has been reduced to approximately five mph below your "safe" speed, release the brakes.
-(This brake application should last for about three seconds.)
+- 1. Apply the brakes just hard enough to feel a definite slowdown. - 2.
+When your speed has been reduced to approximately 5 mph below your "safe" speed, release the brakes.
+(This brake application should last for about three seconds.) - 3.
 When your speed has increased to your "safe" speed, repeat steps 1 and 2.